 Foster Care and Juvenile Justice

 Children and youth in care have unique challenges to navigate.
 Whether they are in a foster home, group home, shelter, or juvenile justice system, gender-expansive and transgender children are confronted with another layer of complexity that is often new to providers and families working to assist these youth.
-This workshop seeks to provide training around the types of needs (legal, medical, and mental health) and intervention that children in care need most.
-The workshop will also cover emerging best practices and trends in this developing area.
+This workshop seeks to provide training around the types of needs (legal, medical, and mental health) and intervention that children in care need most. the workshop will also cover emerging best practices and trends in this developing area.

-Getting It Covered: Health Insurance
+Getting It Covered: Expanding Access To Health Insurance

 Families of transgender and gender-nonconforming youth face many difficult questions as they map out their child’s transition and determine what types of transition-related care to seek, if any.
 At no time is this more true than when it comes to medical decisions about physical transition.
 Once tough decisions have been made, another challenge becomes readily apparent: paying for the medical services being sought.
 This session will explore the intricate and evolving landscape of insurance coverage for gender-related medical services.
 In an age of the Affordable Care Act, growing awareness of the needs of transgender and gender-nonconforming patients, and multiple treatment options, providers must be knowledgeable about what their families can expect to encounter as they seek to cover the costs of their child’s transition-related care.

-Just a Boy / Just a Girl
+Just A Boy / Just A Girl

 My child will not talk about anything related to being transgender.
 She says she wants to be “just a girl.”
 Integrating transgender experience into one’s core self is an important element of development for transgender youth.
 This can be incredibly difficult when transgender identities are not celebrated within their social environments.
 This integration seems to be more challenging for those who are transitioning early in life.
 This workshop will present strategies for helping youth to include their transgender selves into their identities.
 Case examples will be presented for assistance in illuminating the pros and cons of the “just a girl, just a boy” phenomenon.
 We will discuss the importance of parent/caregiver language that celebrates transgender identities and encourages youth to embrace this part of their experience.

 Transgender tweens and teens and their families often struggle to find appropriate, thorough, and sensitive health care services.
 Up-to-date, informed medical care can greatly increase the positive effects of physical gender transition and overall mental well-being for youth.
 This workshop focuses primarily on medical intervention for transgender youth and will cover the use of puberty-blocking agents such as Lupron as well as cross-sex hormones.
-For gender-questioning tweens who are showing the earliest physical changes of adolescence, puberty blockers can delay the development of physical changes to allow a young teen time to consolidate their gender identity, or avoid them altogether, often obviating the need for expensive surgeries or electrolysis down the road.
+For gender-questioning tweens who are showing the earliest physical changes of adolescence, puberty blockers can delay the development of physical changes, which may allow a young teen time to consolidate their gender identity, or avoid these changes altogether, often obviating the need for expensive surgeries or electrolysis down the road.
 Puberty blockers—when correctly used—have been demonstrated to improve psychosocial outcomes in transgender youth.
 Cross hormones may be introduced independently to transitioning teens who have already experienced puberty, or used in conjunction with blockers as tweens head into adolescence.